ThFriedrich/LCOI_local_crystalline_orientation_identifier/README.md

 The example image for the triangular local order is a cropped version of an image from the Wikipedia page of "Colloidal crystal" (as of 23/07/2024), uploaded by Zephyris.

-The example images for the rectangular (CsCl-like) and hexagonal (NiZr-like) local order are adopted with permission from experimental data produced in the research group of Prof. Rafal Klajn.
+The example images for the rectangular and 2-fold hexagonal local order are adopted with permission from experimental data produced in the research group of Prof. Rafal Klajn.